dimagi/open-source/docs/mobile_standards.md

 ### Code Style and Readability

 - Code should be easy to read, understand, and maintain.
 - Meaningful variable and method names should be used.
+Variables should generally follow camel case except for static constants which should follow the `STATIC_CONSTANT` pattern
 - Code should be formatted as per the [code style settings](https://github.com/dimagi/commcare-android/?tab=readme-ov-file#code-style-settings).
 - Code should pass the coding standards set by the [checkstyle config](https://github.com/dimagi/commcare-android/blob/master/.github/linters/checkstyle.xml)
+- All subcontexts should be braced, even one-liners  (if {})
+- keyword expressions with arguments should be separated by a space (if (), not if())
+- Braced expressions should begin a newline after opening brace, and before and after the close brace
+- Typecasts should be adjacent to the value being cast: (int)value
+- To improve code readability, newly added code should limit size of Classes under 500 lines and size of methods under 50 lines

 ### Modularity and Resusability